Creating a Shade Garden

 Years ago, my woodland garden was not a garden at all.
 It was a jungle of wild sumac, aggressive vines, and thorny brambles.
 You couldn’t pass through the area without the aid of a machete and a can of bug spray.

-In this slide show, I’ll show you how clearings were made, how paths were constructed to create a sense of mystery in the garden, and how the addition of a gurgling pond, comfortable seating, and colorful woodland plants (with suggestions for specific varieties) all contribute to making this former eyesore a wonderful and shady retreat.
-(And if you promise not to tell anyone, I’ll even show you my “Secret Garden,” which is hidden within the woodland one.)
+But, clearings were made, paths were constructed to create a sense of mystery in the garden, and the addition of a gurgling pond, comfortable seating, and colorful woodland plants all contributed to making this former eyesore a wonderful and shady retreat.

 Now, before this thicket could perform its Cinderella act, it had to be cleared of weeds and debris.
 By “debris,” I mean hubcaps, old tires, beer cans, and other trash deposited there by the previous owner.
 I also removed from the site about 80 wild sumac trees.
 Sumac, if you have never encountered it, is the weediest of all weed trees.
 But sumac is soft-wooded and shallow rooted, and therefore not too difficult to saw down and then dig up.

 What remained after this thorough cleaning were native shade trees, including maples, oaks, and catalpas, and native shrubs, too.

 An air of mystery is essential to a woodland setting.
 For instance, paths should never be straight.
 They should be curved, and rather sharply, too.
 This invites a visitor to meander slowly through the garden, in order to discover what lies beyond each and every bend.
 My paths are framed with fallen branches (and cut-up sumac—at least it’s good for something), and paved with wood chips.